nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 ## Use Case #4: Setting reminder window for reminder list <a id="usecase4"></a>

-Assuming that the reminder date from [Demo Use Case #3](#usecase3) is within a week from today, upon the next opening of Tinner, you will be able to see a reminder pop-out box like this:
+Assuming that the reminder date from [Demo Use Case #3](#usecase3) is within a week from today, upon the next launch of Tinner, you will be able to see a reminder pop-out box like this:

 <img src="images/ReminderDemo.png" alt="ReminderDemo" height="480">